 Middle School Philosophy and Curriculum

-This course provides instruction in educational foundations for middle schools, which are essential to meeting young adolescent needs and improving their learning.
-The materials identify and expand upon central ideas in philosophy, historical background, curriculum, facilitation of learning, organizational structure and practices and assessment and planning.
+This course provides educational foundations for middle schools, essential to meeting young adolescent needs and improving their learning.
+Identifies and expands central ideas in philosophy, historical background, curriculum, facilitating learning, organizational structures and practices, assessment, and planning.

 - Describe the influence of adolescent development and societal trends on middle level education.